GecikaDM/Single-price-grid-component/README.md

 ## Project deploy with ZEIT now

-The project is deploy with Zit now, see the link above in this repository.
+The project is deploy with Zeit now, see the link above in this repository.